 We have the belief (even though we may not be aware of it) that when we have a better relationship, a more fulfilling job, more money, the next vacation, a better body or a number of other things that we’ll feel satisfied.
 That our life will feel more complete.

-And yet even when we get the new relationship, more money or whatever it is we still feel there must be more.
+And yet even when we get a new relationship, more money or whatever it is we still feel there must be more.

 So what is it that we’re really looking for?
 What are we seeking?

 At the heart of this seeking is the need to know who we are and why we are here.
 What is this journey we call life all about?

 I personally experienced a feeling of what I came to call “soul hunger” in my own life which manifested as stress-related health issues, relationship troubles and a lack of meaning and purpose.

 This soul hunger is an invitation to embark on an inner journey in order to understand ourselves better and shed the limiting beliefs that are holding us back from becoming our best and most authentic self.

 It often happens at a time in our life when we’re acutely aware that we have a lot to be grateful for.